 We need to start to shift to an all digital economy.
 We are wasting billions of dollars creating physical money when we do not need it.
 An all digital economy would be considerably cheaper, easier to track, and easier to work with globally.
 Finland is starting to do this.

 We can start by phasing out the basically useless penny.
 In fact, the penny is so ridiculous that it costs 1.76 cents to create each penny while people hate and do not use them.
 Pennies: Last Week Tonight with John Oliver (HBO) (Nov 2015)

 Then we can shift to reducing amounts of each of the other types of physical currency and increase the availability of cards such as debit cards to access money.

-General Business Reform
+A. General Business Reform

 We need radical reform in business laws and to what defines a business and its purpose within society.
 The core issue that capitalism (and monetary systems) has is that Tension problem where the only that matters is profit no matter the cost to Humanity or the Natural World.